govau/service-manual/content/content-strategy/identify-business-needs/who-to-talk/business-alignment-workshop/text4.md

 ---
 layout: text/textblock
 ---
-The workshop should start with introductions and an icebreaker.
+Start the workshop with introductions and an icebreaker.

 If you have a clear idea of the vision, mission and goals of the agency, show participants and get joint agreement.

 If you anticipate disagreement, get them to write up the vision on post-it notes.
 Group the post-its and get agreement.
 Do the same for the mission statements.
-You should co-design statements together.
+You should co-design statements at the same time.

 It might be easier to get into smaller groups if you need to brainstorm missions.